 Crossdressing is the practice, especially of men, of wearing clothing commonly associated with the other sex, typically for personal expression or psychological gratification.
 If you are a young boy or girl, or if crossdressing is offensive to you, then you should use the “escape” button below (or the back-arrow on your browser).
 While this site does not contain seriously risqué material or pornography of any kind, persons who find the very idea of crossdressing distasteful are advised to leave.
-This is a page by a male-to-female crossdresser to share with others some of the lessons I have been able to learn over the last fifteen years.
+This is a page by a male-to-female crossdresser to share with others some of the lessons she has been able to learn over the last fifteen years.

 you’ve changed your mind about wanting to see such content,